UX-Society/Get-Started/started.md

 - Link to images with /img/"image_name".jpg, NOT /static/img/"image_name".jpg

 ## After making changes
-Webstorm allows for easy git usage, go to VSC > Commit to cause the commit window to pop-up
+Webstorm allows for easy git usage, go to VCS > Commit to cause the commit window to pop-up
 - the left panel tracks changed file, any that were changed on accident should be unchecked
     - always uncheck style.css (NOT style.scss) because it is auto-generated, not edited
     - images without version control may show up everytime, add them with `git add .` before commiting